gonzaotc/Paymaster-Pools/README.md

 #### **4. Unified Paymaster Router**
 Offer a PaymasterRouter (Singleton) that simply indicates which paymaster offers the lowest sponsoring fee at any moment for a given token while having sufficient liquidity, dramatically simplifying UX.

-#### **5. Censorship-Resistant**
+#### **5. Censorship Resistance, zero downtime, Immutability **
 Paymaster Pools are immutable contracts where anyone can provide liquidity and exit at all times, creating a strong and decentralized resistant system.

-#### **6. Increased Liquidity Yields**
+#### **6. Increased Capital Utility: Rehypothecation**
-Since Paymaster Pools are Uniswap V4 liquidity pools underneath, swaps between supported tokens and ether remains functional, novely increasing **capital utility **, as the provided liquidity can be simultaneously used for swapping **and** for gas sponsoring, potentially increasing LP's profits in [ETH, TOKEN] pairs in comparision with traditional Uniswap Pools that only make profits for LPs from swaps.
-This is achieved through an ongoing development effort of "liquidity rehypothecation", where ETH is locked in the ERC-4337 EntryPoint but moved into Uniswap's Pool Manager just-in-time when swaps happen (similar to Flash loans), virtually allowing ETH liquidity to sponsor transactions and serve as swap liquidity at the same time, making profits from both with the same capital.
+Since Paymaster Pools are Uniswap V4 liquidity pools in their core, swaps between [ETH, TOKEN] remain functional, novely increasing **capital utility ** as a consequence, as the provided liquidity can be simultaneously used for swapping **and** for gas sponsoring, potentially increasing LP's profits the [ETH, TOKEN] pairs in comparision with traditional pools where LP's only make profits from swaps.
+This is achieved through an ongoing development effort towards "**liquidity rehypothecation**", where ETH is locked in the ERC-4337 EntryPoint, available for sponsoring at all times, but moved into Uniswap's Pool Manager just-in-time when swaps happen (think of JIT similar to Flash Loans for liquidity provisioning), virtually allowing the same ETH liquidity to both sponsor transactions and serve as swap liquidity concurrently, making profits from both sources with the same capital, effectively increasing capital utility.

+~~Getting paid for providing liquidity for swaps~~ => Geting paid for providing liquidity for swaps and for gas sponsoring.

 #### **7. Autonomous Rebalancing**
-Since Paymaster Pools are Uniswap V4 Pools underneath, the chosen rebalancing mechanism is permissionless swaps, allowing anyone to capture imbalances as arbitrage opportunities.
-Naturally, since gas sponsoring decreases ETH balances and increases token balances with included fees, there is constant pressure in the zeroForOne direction (ETH to Token), and these imbalances can be captured by anyone to make a profit, similar to how MakerDAO allows anyone to liquidate positions and make a profit by regulating the system.
+Naturally, since gas sponsoring decreases ETH balances and increases token balances (increased by sponsoring fees), there is constant pressure in the zeroForOne direction (ETH to Token), and a rebalance mechanism is required.

+Similar to how MakerDAO allows anyone to liquidate positions and make a profit by regulating the system, and because Paymaster Pools are Uniswap V4 Pools, the chosen rebalancing mechanism are simply permissionless swaps, allowing anyone to capture generated imbalances as arbitrage opportunities.
 (Note that LPs earn fees on both sponsoring and rebalancing transactions, as rebalancing swaps also pays fees to LPs!)

 ---